Year End Matters: Business

 Another important consideration is superannuation, which normally should be paid within 28 days of the end of the quarter to be deductible.
 However, this means that you pay tax on your superannuation accrual.
 Paying the superannuation on the final pay cycle of the year before year end eliminates this issue and does not adversely impact your cashflow.

 Employee bonuses are another area where changes to internal processes can change your tax position.
-By aligning your employee contracts, timing of personnel reviews and communication of results, employee bonuses that would otherwise not be deductible until the following year can be claimed as a deduction in the current year.
-This can also impact associated taxes.
-By refining or establishing this process, a permanent difference is essentially generated by removal of an otherwise timing difference.
+By aligning your employee contracts, timing of personnel reviews and communication of results, accrued employee bonuses that would otherwise not be deductible until the following year can be claimed as a deduction in the current year.
+PAYG withholding obligation in relation to accrued bonuses will not arise until payment.

-Following changes to the accounting standards in recent years the impact of accruals has been somewhat diminished, however, correctly calculating your accruals and having the back up to demonstrate the accuracy may mean the difference between a deduction this year end next.
+Expenses that are incurred before year end can reduce your taxable income.
+As such, correctly calculating your accruals and having the evidence to demonstrate the accuracy may mean the difference between a deduction this year or next year.

 In addition to the items above, a number of other areas may be worth examining including depreciation methodologies, payment of withholding taxes, and stock valuations.